TITLE 8 SOCIAL SERVICES

 F. Treatment of current FSP household:

 (1) Eligibility: Households currently certified for the ongoing food stamp program may also be eligible for temporary emergency food stamp assistance during disasters.
 Such households will be allowed to apply for disaster food stamp assistance, and their eligibility will be determined in the same manner as for any other disaster victim.
 The ISS must, however, reduce the disaster food stamp benefit amount by the amount of regular food stamp benefits issued to the household under the ongoing program for any part of the disaster benefit period.
 If the household's food has been damaged by the disaster, and it must replace the food, the disaster food stamp benefit amount will not be reduced by the amount of food stamp benefits issued under the ongoing program.
-If it is not practical to determine, verify, or otherwise take into account ongoing program benefits, HSD will issue full disaster food stamp benefits to those households, with FNS approval.
+If it is not practical to determine, verify, or otherwise take into account ongoing program benefits, HCA will issue full disaster food stamp benefits to those households, with FNS approval.

 (2) Replacements: A household requesting a replacement of food stamp benefits it had received under the ongoing program that were destroyed in the disaster, or of food destroyed in a disaster that was purchased with food stamp benefits issued under the ongoing program, will be handled by the ongoing program.
 A household will not be given a replacement if it has received, or will receive, disaster food stamp assistance for the same period.